Mukesh-Sharma400/Mukesh-Sharma400/README.md

 # Hello!
 I'm Mukesh 👋

-Hi, I'm Mukesh Sharma, an aspiring IT professional currently thriving as a Web Developer Intern at App Avengers Technologies.
+Hi, I'm Mukesh Sharma, an aspiring IT professional currently thriving as a Web Developer at App Avengers Technologies.
 Previously, I honed my skills as an intern at NullClass, dedicating time to mastering the MERN Stack.
 My passion lies in crafting efficient and user-friendly web applications, with expertise in MongoDB, Express, React, and Node.js.
 I'm also well-versed in utilizing tools like Redux, Sass, and Bootstrap.

 ## 💼 Experience